-"The former Yugoslav Republic of Macedonia"

-The government has

-published two reports

-(2005 and 2008) on

-national communications

-on climate change,

-which contain data on

-greenhouse gas emissions

-by source, climate

-scenarios, analyses of

-the most vulnerable

-sectors to climate

-change, draft measures

-and actions to reduce

-and adapt to climate

-change, activities to raise

-public awareness, etc.

-The National Strategy

-for Clean Development

-(2008-12) provides

-institutional and technical

-recommendations for

-the implementation of

-projects; other strategic

-documents elaborate

-the issue of climate

-change: the National

-Strategy for Sustainable

-Development, the second

-National Environmental

-Action Plan, etc.
+"The former Yugoslav Republic of Macedonia" ,

+The g The government has

+(2005) (2005 and 2008) on

+nation national communications

+on cli on climate change,

+which which contain data on

+green greenhouse gas emissions

+by sot by source, climate

+scenal scenarios, analyses of

+the m the most vulnerable

+sector sectors to climate

+chang change, draft measures

+and ac and actions to reduce

+and ac and adapt to climate

+chang change, activities to raise

+public public awareness, etc.

+The N The National Strategy

+for CI for Clean Development

+(2008 (2008-12) provides

+institu institutional and technical

+recom recommendations for

+the im the implementation of

+projec projects; other strategic

+docun documents elaborate

+the iss the issue of climate

+chang change: the National

+Strate Strategy for Sustainable

+Devel Development, the second

+Natio National Environmental

+Action Action Plan, etc.